Helsinki-NLP/OPUS-translator/README.md

 Change `ServerName` to your server name or ip-address.

 If you want to use secure connection, you need to set up an SSL certificate.
 Secure connection is required if you want to keep usernames and passwords safe, when users are registering or logging in.
 [Let's Encrypt](https://letsencrypt.org/) offers free SSL certificates.
-If you have an SSL certificate, replace `SSLCertificateFile` and `SSLCertigicateKeyFile` with your files.
+If you have an SSL certificate, replace `SSLCertificateFile` and `SSLCertificateKeyFile` with your files.

 If you are not worried about usernames and passwords, you can set up the server without a secure connection.
 In this case, replace the contents of the configuration file with: